FedericoBraidi/ObsidianNotesVault/Second Year/Second Semester/Thesis/Thesis Papers Notes.md

 - Linguistic communications between networks: An output channel is added, which is trained to produce instructions based on the state of the network units.
 Its performance is tested by giving the instructions to a partner model and make it perfom the task.
 Copying the embedding is bad and doesn’t have the expected transferability.
 By passing through natural langugage we can get highly transferrable instructions.
 ## Conclusions
 Achieved:

 - Language Models are able to translate Natural Language instructions to embeddings capable of teaching RNNs new, unseen tasks.
 - Language Models are able to read RNN activations to produce an explanation of the task it is performing.
 - There are some units that condify specific information which is fundamental for tasks.
 These units are able to switch behaviour based on semantic information obtained from the task embeddings.
+# 5. The role of population structure in computations through neural dynamics
+## Main idea
+There are two main paradigms to study how RNNs learn cognitive tasks:

+- Determining the computational role of recurrent units and sorting them into functional populations based on their responses.
+- Studying the dynamics of the whole RNN in terms of low-dimensional trajectories of activity.

+Two different studies found contraddicting results to the question of whether or not functional populations existed in certain real brain sections.
+Raposo et al. found no evidence of non-random population structures in posterior parietal cortex while Hirokawa et al. found evidence of it in prefrontal cortex.
+Hirokawa’s conjecture is that in order to see functional populations emerge in higher cortical areas more complex tasks should be employed.

+The question that emerges is: Are there some tasks that require functional populations or can any task be learned with random population structure?

+The results of the experiments showed that most tasks can be learned with a random pupulation structure but situations that required reconfiguration of input-output (specific tasks or multitasking settings) were show to require the emergence of functional populations.
+## Experiments
+First, each neuron is represented as a point in a selectivity space.
+This space has different dimensions depending on the task and the coordinates of a point representing a neuron are the coefficients of the linear fits between the neuron’s firing and task specific variables such as context, stimulus, etc.
+These points are then compared with a null distribution represented by a multivariate gaussian with same covariance as the real points.
+Using the ePAIRS test we can easily see which tasks show random (similar to the multivariate gaussian) behaviour and which have developed functional groups.

+Next, the same study is applied in the connectivity space.
+When training simple tasks, the recurrent connectivity matrix usually ends up being of low rank, which helps in having a low dimensional connectivity space.
+Analogous results to before are obtained.

+The two previous approaches demonstrate correlation but not causation.
+To prove the latter, we start by creating, for each task, new low rank networks with connectivities randomly sampled from a multivariate gaussian with same mean and covariance obtained by the real networks trained on those tasks.
+Networks for tasks which we believed not to need any non-random structure still had near-perfect performance, while the others had bad performances.
+In the second case, the need of these non-random structures in connectivity influences the emergence of non-random functional groups in selectivity.

+SOMETHING ABOUT LATENT DYNAMICS

+First, the latent dynamics for random population networks is studied.
+For these types of networks, the connectivity is fully characterized by a series of covariances between connectivity parameters which can be interpreted as the overlap between them.
+A mean-field analysis shows that the latent low-dimensional dynamics can be reduced to a latent circuit where **internal variables** $k_{r}$ intergrate external inputs $u_{s}$ and interact with each other via **effective couplings** which depend on the overlaps and on activity dependant gain factors.
+With this method it is shown that networks for tasks for which random structure is sufficient are the ones that can be implemented by a fixed effective circuit.
+If the latent circuit is fixed and the population structure is random, the dynamics is strongly constrained and can’t solve more complex tasks.

+Networks developing subpopulations can give more freedom to the possible dynamics of the latent circuit.
+First, networks trained on tasks that showed population formation were represented in connectivity space and clustered with a Gaussian mixture clustering algorithm.
+Then, each population is assigned a series of covariances between the connectivity vectors of the points that belong to the cluster.
+Finally we can modify the creation of models with same characteristics we’ve done before by creating them by first sampling which population a neuron is in and then sampling its connectivity parameters using the covariances of that populations.
+By repeating this with different numbers of fitted populations and comparing performance with the original fully trained network, we can determine the lowest number of populations possible.
+Tho show why networks which have subpopulations of neurons allow for more complex dynamics we once again use a mean field analysis and find out that they can still be represented by effective circuits where internal variables integrate inputs and interact with one another through effective couplings.
+What changes this time is the form of the effective couplings, before they were defined by the overlaps and a global gain parameter, while now each population has its own overlaps and its specific gain value.
+The general overlaps are then obtained as sum of populations specific overlaps weighted by their gains.
+The tasks observed to have multiple subpopulations show very different overlaps between context inputs and input selection vectors in the 2 subpopulations, this completely changes the effective circuit based on the context and allows to integrate only the needed information.
+## Conclusions